 Tammi is now fully committed to being a “dance mom,” a role that demands constant dedication, organization, and emotional support for her daughter’s burgeoning dance career.
 This entails managing every aspect of Audrey’s dance life, from coordinating schedules and handling logistics to providing unwavering encouragement during intense rehearsals and performances.
 Tammi has even taken on the responsibility of homeschooling Audrey, allowing for a more flexible timeline that accommodates the rigorous demands of dance competitions and training sessions.

 Previously a teacher, Tammi made the tough decision to leave her profession when she recognized her daughter’s exceptional talent and passion for dance.
 She knew she needed to be there for Audrey in every way possible.
-Along with her husband, a professional poker player Alexander Carr, she has made sure to create a safe and secure home that is nurturing, rewarding, and loving.
-Her role is not just as a parent but as a steadfast supporter and advocate, ensuring that Audrey has everything she needs to succeed.
+She has recently announced that she is going through a divorce with Alexander Carr, whom she has been married to since 2018.
+She has moved into an apartment in Ashburn, Virginia, but her main priority is to ensure that the transition is smooth for Audrey.
+Her role is not just as a parent but as a steadfast supporter and advocate, ensuring that her daughter has everything she needs to succeed.